gtzan/csc421_tzanetakis/README.md

 # csc421_tzanetakis
-Jupyter notebooks for the CSC421 Introduction to AI classes at the University of Victoria
+Jupyter notebooks and other supporting material for the CSC421 Introduction to AI classes at the University of Victoria.